UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 Colorado Stats and Trends

-- The Buffaloes have been underdogs by 16.5 points or more two times this season and have covered the spread every time.
+- The Buffaloes have been underdogs by 17 points or more two times this year and have covered the spread every time.

-- Colorado's games this season have eclipsed the over/under three times in eight opportunities (37.5%).
+- Colorado's games this year have hit the over on three of eight set point totals (37.5%).

-- Colorado is 3-0 against the spread and 3-1 overall when the team scores more than 28.2 points.
+- Colorado is 3-0 against the spread and 3-1 overall in games when it puts up more than 28.2 points.

 - The Buffaloes rack up 266.7 yards per game, 128.3 fewer yards than the 395.0 the Bruins allow.

-- This year the Buffaloes have six turnovers, eight fewer than the Bruins have takeaways (14).
+- The Buffaloes have six giveaways this season, while the Bruins have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.